Glasscorn/rsschool-cv/cv.md

 5. <img src="telegram-brands.svg" width="10"> - __@Orgibeelaris__
 6. <img src="discord-brands.svg" width="10"> - __Glasscorn (Glasscorn)#6161__

+## About
+Hello!
+My name is Georgy, I'am beginner Front-end Developer.
+I learning web development since 2019.
+Unfortunely, I had to serve in the Belarus army in 2020 and forget all my skills.
+It's very sad, cause it was my dream to become an IT specialist.
+But now I'am ready not only to remember everything I know before, but also to learn something new.
+I hope the RS School will help me with this.

 ## Skills
 1. __HTML/CSS (Advanced)__
 2. __JavaScript (Basic)__